LukoJy3D/perfect100/CONTRIBUTING.md

 Most parts of the process are automated by GitHub action to keep all information more structured.

-Sometimes there is no need to run Golang or set up ai on your local environment as you want to add a couple of game guides for existing games in which guide files are already generated.
+Sometimes there is no need to run Golang on your local environment as you want to add a couple of game guides for existing games in which guide files are already generated.
 Adding a new game can be done with the following workflow:

 1. Add game id and name to [games.yml](/games.yml).
 (You can find the game id on the Steam store page URL or steamdb.info).
 2. Commit your changes and open a pull request.
-3. Wait for GitHub actions to do the rest (it will generate an achievement list, achievement guides by completely inaccurate AI, and stats of players)
+3. Wait for GitHub actions to do the rest (it will generate an achievement list and stats of players)

 ### 4. Running guide generation (local development)